 John 4:24; Acts 1:8; Ephesians 1:13-14; 1 Thessalonians 5:19; 1 Timothy 3:16; 2 Timothy 1:14; Hebrews 9:8; Revelation 22:17]

 God made man—male and female—in His own image, as the crown of creation so that man might glorify Him through representation, relationship, and responsibility to God.
 The gift of gender is thus part of the goodness of God’s creation.
 Tempted by Satan, man rebelled against God.
-Being estranged from his Maker yet responsible to Him, man became subject to divine wrath, inwardly depraved and, apart from a special work of grace, utterly incapable of returning to God.
+Being estranged from his Maker yet responsible to Him, man became subject to divine wrath, inwardly depraved, and utterly incapable of returning to God apart from a special work of grace.
 This depravity is radical and pervasive.
-It extends to his mind, will and affections.
+It extends to his mind, will, and affections.
 Unregenerate man lives under the dominion of sin and Satan.
-He is at enmity with God, hostile toward God and hateful of God.
+He is at enmity with God, hostile toward God, and hateful of God.
 Fallen, sinful people, whatever their character or attainments, are lost and without hope apart from salvation in Christ alone.

 [Genesis 1:26-30; Genesis 2:7; Genesis 2:18-22; Isaiah 6:5; Acts 17:26-31; Romans 1:19-32; Colossians 1:21-22]

 Salvation is freely offered to all who accept Jesus Christ as Lord and Savior.
-Jesus Christ, who by His blood obtained eternal redemption for all who believe, is the only way to salvation.
+Jesus Christ, who obtained eternal redemption for all who believe by His blood, is the only way to salvation.
 By putting our faith in Jesus as Lord, we are reconciled to God and saved.
 Salvation includes regeneration, justification, sanctification, and glorification.